-4. Getting Into the Groove

 Beyond the “dates” comes the relating.
-Relationships are what happen between the dates.
+Relationships are what happens between the dates.
 Dating is like a performance, a show, a wooing process.
 But once you’re wooed and have seen enough of the other person that you’d like to give it a go, you now have an opportunity to just be together.
 The mundane life tasks are what can illuminate a person’s approach to relationships and the bonds and boundaries you can expect as things move forward.
 For example, if you have to eat dinner every night, and you’d like to also find time to be with this new relationship, you might start deciding how to share meals that aren’t dates.
 In my first relationship, we got this part of the togetherness down.
 “I’m heading home in about 10 minutes, would you like to come over, I can grab some salad stuff at the store.”
 What a warm feeling that gives.
 Just being considered as part of the plan.

-**Second draft**